 Choosing the Right Cloud or Edge IIoT Solution

 When you’ve done an honest review of what you have, what you need, and established a vendor audit (see what to look for from a security standpoint here), you’ll likely be able to narrow your needs to a short-list of providers.

 Frequently, companies instantly rush to a cloud vs. edge solution.
 Should we start with a cloud solution to get a better understanding of our processes and give teams easier access to data?
 Or do we start on the shop floor to prevent scrap or machine breakdowns causing unexpected delays?

-Developing a road map is critical—you want to crawl before you walk and walk before you run.
+Developing a digital transformation road map is critical—you want to crawl before you walk and walk before you run.
 For many manufacturers, this could be as straightforward as getting connected.
 Do you have end-to-end visibility of your process from raw materials to finished goods?
 If not, it might make sense to look at edge devices and software to help bridge the gap in your data holes.